cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* string

-The statement to evaluate to determine if this rule's effects should be applied.
+The condition expressions to evaluate.

+If the condition evaluates to true, the overrides or fixed_response in this rule will be applied.
 An empty condition is always true.
-See [load balancing rules](https://developers.cloudflare.com/load-balancing/understand-basics/load-balancing-rules).
+For more details on condition expressions, please see https://developers.cloudflare.com/load-balancing/understand-basics/load-balancing-rules/expressions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#condition LoadBalancer#condition}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#condition LoadBalancer#condition}

 ---